juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ### Custom Response Handlers

-When your response implements the `IHttpCustomResponse` interface, it expects you to process the response further.
+When your response implements the `IHttpCustomResponse` interface, the framework expects you to process the response further.
 This might be necessary in case you need to unpack or decrypt the returned data.
 The `ProcessResponse` method will get called on your response object along with the `UnityWebRequest` that is associated with it.

 ```cs
 public class MyCustomResponse : IHttpCustomResponse